sarthak-jain37/Pokemon-Game/README.md

 - Engage in turn-based battles with a Computer Rival.
 - Each Pokémon has a different set of moves with different base powers.
 - The effectiveness of moves is determined by type advantages.
+- The battles have an element of skill and luck because of critical hits and damage variability.
 - The battle continues until either the player’s or rival's Pokémon faints.

 ## Technologies Used

 - **Java**: The game is developed in Java, utilizing its object-oriented features for creating Pokémon and battle mechanics.
+- **Maven**: Dependency management for the project.
+- **json-simple**: Used for handling JSON files to store Pokémon data.

 ## Getting Started